Current Construction in the DC2RVA Corridor

 Lead: NCDOT, DRPT, FRA

 Status (as of October 2016): In September 2015, the Federal Railroad Administration, the North Carolina Department of Transportation and the Virginia Department of Rail and Public Transportation completed the Southeast High-Speed Rail Tier II Final Environmental Impact Statement (FEIS) Raleigh to Richmond study.
-(Download the signed study and appendices.)
-A Record of Decision is under development by the FRA.
+(Download the signed study, appendices, and Record of Decision)

 Current non-SEHSR Studies in the DC2RVA Corridor